OlPrognimak/ordermanager/README.md

 # Overview
 This document mostly describes the code.
-The user manual about usage of application is located

 The user manual for the application is located in the project path ```ordermanager/doc```.

 # System requirements
   - OS
       Linux, Windows 10 or 11